People typically spend hours a day worrying about their perceived defects, which may involve any body part.

 Because many people with this disorder do not recognize that they have a body image problem, rather than an actual appearance problem, doctors may need to use motivational techniques to help people participate in these treatments.

-Many experts believe that combining drug therapy and cognitive-behavioral therapy is best for severe cases.
+Many experts believe that combining medication with cognitive-behavioral therapy is best for severe cases.

 International Obsessive-Compulsive Disorder (OCD) Foundation, Body Dysmorphic Disorder (BDD): Provides access to education about BDD and resource directories for therapists, clinics, programs and support groups.